An official website of the United States government

 New Hampshire Guard Medical Readiness Detachment Leads Arctic Mission

-KOTZEBUE, Alaska — The New Hampshire Army National Guard Medical Readiness Detachment took the lead this spring on a groundbreaking joint-service humanitarian mission, Operation Arctic Care 2025, delivering critical health services to some of the most remote and isolated communities in Arctic Alaska.
+KOTZEBUE, Alaska — The New Hampshire Army National Guard Medical Readiness Detachment led a groundbreaking joint-service humanitarian mission, Operation Arctic Care 2025, this spring to deliver critical health services to some of the most remote and isolated communities in Arctic Alaska.

-“The medical care in these communities is extremely limited, often relying on rotating providers with basic resources,” Tango said.
+“The medical care in these communities is minimal, often relying on rotating providers with basic resources,” Tango said.
 “Being able to bring sustained care, even for a short time, made a real difference in these underserved communities.”

 “I believe missions like Arctic Care are incredibly important for unit readiness and building trust with the public,” said Sgt.
-Zackari Lepicier of the New Hampshire Army National Guard who served as a non-commissioned officer in charge of the team during the exercise.
-“This mission brought medical, dental and veterinary services to communities that are otherwise difficult to reach.”
+Zackari Lepicier, non-commissioned officer in charge of the New Hampshire team.
+“This mission brought medical, dental, and veterinary services to communities that are otherwise difficult to reach.”

 He added, “We met a real need while gaining invaluable real-world training that can’t be replicated in a lab.”